bradgrantham/bitmap_console_tests/README.md

 Run it like this:

     ./text

+Then connect using a VNC viewer, like xtightvnc or Chicken of the VNC.

 The default command the test program runs is bash.
 I use it to telnet into an emulator for the machine in question.
 This test isn't smart